Beyond Consent: What GDPR means for marketing-led organizations

 So the action has moved away from network monitoring to the Cloud and the Endpoint.
 IT organizations feel the need to get back ‘in the loop’.
 They have to know what’s going on with the data.
 Who’s accessing what and what they’re doing with it.

 WannaCry made sure that this (not so) new breed of malware is now practically a household name.
 Ransomware can have a devastating effect in terms of data loss and practically crippling an organization’s ability to function.
-And the most common threat vector that ransomware exploits is the end user.
-Protecting end user data just became a lot more important.
+And the most common threat vector that ransomware exploits are the end-user.
+Protecting end-user data just became a lot more important.

 Let’s consider a few important statistics:

 - Two-Thirds of Enterprise data lies outside the data center on end-user devices (like laptops).